kasbah/cardgame-scryer/README.md

-# Card Game using Scryer Prolog
+# A Card Game Using Scryer Prolog

 A card game prototype using [Scryer Prolog](https://scryer.pl) as a library in Rust.